monitoringartist/zabbix-agent-stress-test/README.md

 # Conclusion

-Zabbix Agent can handle ~3k-8k requests per second for in memory items.
+Zabbix Agent can handle ~3k requests per second for in memory items.
-If you need shell execution for your items, then it's ~0.5k requests per second.
+If you need shell execution for items, then it's ~0.5k requests per second.